-Claim: A 1955 photograph from Time magazine depicted that era's "perfect body."
+A 1955 photograph from Time magazine depicts that era's 'perfect body.'
+See Example( s )

-The March 2015 iteration was shared many times, but the attribution to "Time magazine's 'perfect body'" was not new: It had appeared on Twitter back in December 2013.
+The March 2015 version was shared many times, but the attribution to “Time magazine’s ‘perfect body'” was not new: It had appeared on Twitter back in December 2013.
 (The photograph and caption had also been shared a month before that, to a smaller audience.)

 Right away, I discovered that Marilyn was shockingly and unimaginably slender.
 She was sort of like Kate Moss but fleshier on top.
 Didn’t see that coming, did you?

 When it came to finding mannequins to fit her dresses, I simply couldn’t.
 M.M.’s drag was too small for the average window dummy.
 Smaller “petite” mannequins existed, but I could not bring myself to place Marilyn’s iconic garments on these perky fiberglass dollies.
 The frocks seemed too important and historic.

 The earliest version of the supposed Time photograph we could locate was published in a large image set on 26 July 2010, but that version was in what was presumably its original color format and lacked the claim about Time:

 The woman depicted in the photograph is not a 1955 model for Time or any other magazine of the era.
 While the precise source of the image above is not clear, its subject is adult film star Aria Giovanni, who wasn’t even born until 1977.